-We believe Mr. Meyer is qualified to serve as a member of our Board of Directors because of his extensive experience in finance, banking, and operational management.
+We believe Mr. Meyer is qualified to serve as a member of our Board of Directors because of his extensive experience in finance, banking, operational management, and advising companies.

-Class III Directors continuing in office until the 2023 Annual Meeting of stockholders
+Class II Directors continuing in office until the 2025 Annual Meeting of stockholders